Facebook Pixel

 6. Gently massage your cat’s throat to help her swallow the pill.

-Cornell University College of Veterinary Medicine’s videos provide step-by-step instructions for administering both liquid and pill form medication.
+Cornell University College of Veterinary Medicine’s videos provide step-by-step instructions for administering both liquid and pill-form medication.

+A family cat can bring endless joy to your household, but it is important to teach children of all ages how to appropriately interact with their furry friend.
 With older children, you can have a simple conversation.
 The younger children may have a harder time grasping how to properly handle and play with your cat.
 Younger children are more likely to unintentionally play rough and take their frustrations out on pets.
 If your children are too young to understand spoken instructions on “playing nice” then your best bet is to lead by example.